Stuart Forster looks into responsible tourism in Sommières, France.

 Members are able to provide visitors with informed suggestions on where to go and what to do, meaning authentic insights into the region’s heritage and positive dining experiences.
 This is thanks to the recommendation of tried and tested places that are held in high regard locally.

-Additionally, throughout the summer, weekly meetings are held at vineyards and guesthouses within a 20km radius of Sommières.
+Throughout the summer, weekly meetings are held at vineyards and guesthouses within a 20-kilometre (12.5-mile) radius of Sommières.
 These enable winemakers to showcase their produce while attendees bring regionally produced food to share at a buffet.
-This means people get an opportunity to socialise while pairing wines with the flavours of foodstuffs such as pincholine olives, grown in Villevieille, and Pélardon goat’s cheese, produced up in the nearby Cévennes Mountains using the milk of animals feeding on wild plants from the garrigue scrubland.
+This means people get an opportunity to socialise while pairing wines with the flavours of foodstuffs such as pincholine olives grown in Villevieille.
+Pélardon goat’s cheese, produced up in the nearby Cévennes Mountains, uses the milk of animals that consume wild plants from the garrigue scrubland.

 Meeting with local winemakers